rticommunity/rticonnextdds-automotive-reference-architecture/demos/demo2/README.md

 - Build and push Docker image.
 - Deploy AWS infrastructure with Terraform.
 - Run Routing Service in the cloud.
-- Connect Zonal Controller and Cockpit via the cloud Routing Service.
+- Connect Zonal Controller and Mobile Application via the cloud Routing Service.